gracecondition/pacrops/README.md

 - **Requires additional primitives**: Needs memory leaks, PAC oracle, or other info leak vulnerabilities
 - **Very difficult**: Would require breaking PAC itself or finding implementation flaws

+**Important Notes**:

+**Pre-Auth Load** gadgets are particularly dangerous because they bypass PAC entirely:
+- ARM64 binaries store function pointers, vtables, and callbacks in data sections (`__const`, `__data`, `__auth_got`, etc.)
+- These pointers are often signed with PAC at compile time and stored pre-authenticated
+- A gadget that loads from these sections and then branches has access to valid, signed pointers
+- No PAC forgery needed - the attacker just reuses existing authenticated pointers
+- Example: `ldr x0, [pc, #0x1000] ; blr x0` where 0x1000 points to `__auth_got`

-**Note**: Context Manipulation gadgets are classified conservatively.
+**Context Manipulation** gadgets are classified conservatively.
 While they load the return address from the stack before authentication, an attacker would still need:
 1. A valid PAC for the target address (via memory leak), or
 2. A PAC oracle to brute force valid pointers, or
 3. Another vulnerability to bypass PAC entirely